shubhamvadhera/android-broadcast/README.md

 ## Learning Objective - Broadcast Receivers
 ###App Name - BcSender, BcReceiver

-This consists of 2 apps BcSender and BcReceiver.

 BcSender takes some dollar amount and target currency as input.
 It then sends a broadcast containing the amount and currency.

 BcReceiver launchs by itself when BcSender broadcasts.
 It intercepts the broadcast, takes the amount and target currency, converts it, and sends a reply broadcast containing the converted amount.